shah2129/active-directory-javascript-graphapi-v2/README.md

-#### NOTE- This repo provide an example of how to call the Microsoft Booking API.
+#### NOTE- This repo was added to provide an example of how to call the Microsoft Booking API.
 #### Most Of the README content has not been changed yet.
 #### Microsoft's active-directory-javascript-graphapi-v2 tutorial was modified for the example since it provides an excellent foundation for how to call the Graph API.